Govt launches campaign to encourage first-time voters to vote in LS polls

 “Let us make our electoral process even more participative.
 I call upon people from all walks of life to spread the message, in their own style, among first time voters,” Prime Minister Narendra Modi said in a post on X, using the #MeraPehlaVoteDeshKeLiye hashtag.

-“As the nation gears up for its biggest festival of democracy, I urge all of you to join the #MeraPehlaVoteDeshKeLiye campaign and encourage young voters to exercise their democratic right,” Union Information and Broadcasting Minister Anurag Thakur said.
+“As the nation gears up for its biggest festival of democracy, I urge all of you to join the #MeraPehlaVoteDeshKeLiye campaign and encourage young voters to exercise their democratic right,” Union Information and Broadcasting Minister Anurag Thakur said while launching Campaign Anthem.

 Union Education Minister Dharmendra Pradhan said he has directed all higher education institutions in the country to conduct comprehensive voter awareness activities on their campuses from February 28 to March 6 to galvanise youth power, emphasise the value of voting and make informed choices.